matter-labs/era-contracts/docs/Overview.md

   hash of processed L1 -> L2 transaction.
 - Several (of none) logs from the `L2_TO_L1_MESSENGER` with the `value == hashedMessage` where `hashedMessage` is a hash of an arbitrary-length message that is sent from L2
-- None logs from other addresses (may be changed in future).
+- None logs from other addresses (may be changed in the future).

 #### Bridges